FranciszekFraszczyk/franciszekfraszczyk.github.io/content/projects/AGV/index.md

 ## Project Overview

 The **Sigmobile AGV** is a compact Automated Guided Vehicle built with an emphasis on spatial efficiency and precise physical tracking systems.
-Developed within a three-person engineering team, the core objective was minimizing effective dimensions to allow high-density fleet operation inside modern smart warehouse environments.
+Developed within a three-person engineering team, the core objective was minimizing effective dimensions to allow for fleet operation inside modern smart warehouse environments.

-### The Team & Core Focus
-*   **Franciszek Fraszczyk:** Steering Mechanism Geometry & TCRT5000 Calibration
-*   **Dale Mc Loughlin:** General Mechanical Layout & Space Optimization
-*   **Mohammed Elawad:** Drive Powertrain Calculations

 ---